adamsilver2005/Chicago-Crime-Prediction/README.md

 This project built an end-to-end machine learning pipeline from raw cloud data to trained models, covering SQL exploration, distributed preprocessing, feature engineering, and two distinct prediction tasks.

-**Model 1 (LightGBM classifier)** achieved 62% accuracy and macro F1 of 0.63 on a 10-class problem — a 32 percentage point improvement over the initial 30% baseline.
-The three-version iteration showed that feature quality drives performance far more than model tuning: adding `description_encoded`, `ward`, `community_area`, and `district_hour` in a single step improved accuracy by 23 points.
-The confusion matrix confirms the model has learned meaningful patterns — NARCOTICS is nearly perfectly classified, while the ASSAULT/BATTERY confusion reflects a genuine ambiguity in the underlying data rather than a model failure.
+**Model 1 (LightGBM classifier)** achieved 62% accuracy and macro F1 of 0.63 on a 10-class problem, which is a 32 percentage point improvement over the initial 30% baseline.
+The confusion matrix confirms the model has learned meaningful patterns, NARCOTICS is nearly perfectly classified, while the ASSAULT/BATTERY confusion reflects a genuine ambiguity in the underlying data rather than a model failure.

-**Model 2 (TensorFlow regressor)** started with a 72.5% MAE-to-mean ratio on a 4-feature baseline and was brought down to ~15% through feature engineering alone, without changing the model architecture.
-The most impactful changes were the lag features (`crime_count_lag1`, `rolling_avg_3m`, `crime_count_yoy`), which gave the model temporal memory it previously lacked entirely.
-The XGBoost benchmark revealed that the neural network is not the best tool for this aggregated tabular dataset — an expected and instructive finding.
-On ~2,100 rows, gradient boosting achieves R²=0.91 vs the neural network's 0.65.
+**Model 2 (TensorFlow regressor)** started with a 72.5% MAE-to-mean ratio on a 4-feature baseline and was brought down to ~13.3% through feature engineering alone, without changing the model architecture.
+The most impactful changes were the lag features (crime_count_lag1, rolling_avg_3m, crime_count_yoy), which gave the model temporal memory it previously lacked entirely.
+The XGBoost benchmark revealed that the neural network is not the best tool for this aggregated tabular dataset, which is an expected finding.
+On ~2,148 rows, gradient boosting achieves R²=0.93 vs the neural network's 0.75.

 The broader takeaway from both models is that feature engineering drove the majority of performance gains at every stage.
-The jump from v1 to v3 in the classifier, the introduction of lag features in the regressor, and the decision to re-aggregate from the raw 1.23M row dataset rather than use the basic aggregation — these were all feature engineering decisions, not model decisions.
+The improvement in feature engineering in the classifier,  and the introduction of lag features in the regressor, were all feature engineering decisions, not model decisions.
 Architecture was largely secondary throughout.

 ## Tools and Libraries